vanus-labs/vanus-connect/connectors/source-aws-billing/README.md

 # AWS Billing Source

-## Overview

-A [Vance Connector][vc] which transforms aws billing to CloudEvents and deliver them to the target URL.

-## User Guidelines

-### Connector Introduction
+## Introduction

-The AWS Billing Source is a [Vance Connector][vc] which use aws cost explorer api pull yesterday billing data by fix time.
+The AWS Billing Source is a [Vance Connector][vc] which use [AWS Cost Explorer][awsbill] api pull yesterday billing data by fix time.
 The data group by aws service

-For example, output a CloudEvent looks like:
+For example,billing data output a CloudEvent looks like:

 ```json
 {